zimolzak/healthcare-data-quality/zimolzak-data-quality-2024.md

 ::::
 :::: column

-- Number of INR lab tests suddenly dropped $18,000 \to 15,000$ one year.
-Why? **System started storing as plain text.**
+- Number of INR lab tests suddenly $18,000 \to 15,000$ one year.
+Why? **The system was storing some results as plain text** (not numbers).

 - Then suddenly $18,000 \to 24,000$ a few years later.
 Why? **Clinic started importing data from the hospital.**

-- Don't build the data-gathering system and walk away, assuming nothing will change.
+- Lesson: Don't build the data-gathering system and walk away, assuming nothing will change.

 ::::